ishayasolo/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ls -alu: displays directory contents according to the way it was specified
 * file /tmp/iamafile: displays the type of a file named iamafile in the /tmp folder
 * ln -s /bin/ls __ls__: creates a symbolic link to /bin/ls, named __ls__
+* cp -n *.html ../: copies all .non-existent .html file into the parent directory